Zoom

 How do I get audio transcripts from Zoom and add them to Canvas?

-“Audio Transcript” is a default setting in the (Zoom Pro licensed accounts).
+“Audio Transcript” is a default setting in the Zoom recording settings (Zoom Pro licensed accounts).
 An automatic transcript is only created if you record to the Zoom Cloud – choose “record to the Cloud” when you start recording.
 Transcription takes time to complete and you will receive an email when it is ready.

 You can view and edit the transcript online to correct any transcription errors.
 The Audio Transcript will automatically appear to the side of the Zoom recording, or you can download it as a VTT file format.
 See Zoom’s article on automatically transcribing Cloud recordings.